Theater (THE) Courses

 Distribution: Literature/Fine Arts, Literature

 This course will focus on the theater history and dramatic literature between the golden age of classical Greek drama and the revolutionary theater of Romantic period: 2,000 years of theater in one semester.
-We will study representative plays of various periods and genres-the "old comedies of the Greeks, the morality plays of medieval Europe, the tragedies of Shakespeare and his contemporaries-while also considering how the plays reflect the moral, social, and political issues of their time.
-This course is appropriate for all students, regardless of artistic background
+We will study representative plays of various periods and genres-the satiric old comedies" of the Greeks, the Christian morality plays of medieval Europe, the tragedies of Shakespeare and his contemporaries.
+We will discuss one play a week, and consider how the plays reflect the moral, social, and political issues of their time.
+This course is suitable for all students.
+Students taking this course for credit toward the English major or minor must have taken at least one previous course in English or American literature.
+No more than one course taken outside the English Department will be counted toward the major or minor in English.

 Prerequisites: none